Reviewed by digital marketing experts

 What does “Above the Fold” mean?

 Above the Fold refers to the portion of a web page that is visible without scrolling down.
-It is the first view a user sees when they open the web page, making it a crucial area for placing important content and elements to grab the user’s attention.
+It is the first view a user sees when they open the web page, making it a crucial area for placing important content and elements to grab their attention.

 Why is “Above the Fold” important?

-Above the Fold is important because it’s the first thing users see when they visit your website or webpage.
-Placing essential information and compelling content in this area increases user engagement, conversion rates, and reduces bounce rates, as it encourages users to explore the rest of the website or take action.
+Above the Fold is essential because it’s the first thing users see when they visit your website or webpage.
+Placing essential information and compelling content in this area increases user engagement conversion rates.
+It reduces bounce rates, encouraging users to explore the rest of the website or take action.

 How can I optimize content “Above the Fold”?